Perth Wildcats: The Wildcats in Perth

 The Wildcats are the city's only major professional basketball team and are one of Western Australia's major summer sport teams, along with the Perth Scorchers (cricket, Big Bash League), Western Warriors (cricket, Sheffield Shield), and Perth Glory (soccer, A-League).
 The public support for the Wildcats has been deemed remarkable, particularly the way fans have bought into the brand to create the "Red Army".
 The Wildcats' sturdy culture has long been built on a history of winning.
 In 2009, after being on the brink of bankruptcy, owner Jack Bendat and managing director Nick Marvin transformed the franchise, focusing on being family-friendly and engaging with children in Western Australia.
 Instead of doing 20 school visits per year, the Wildcats started doing 100.
 This increased to 200 school visits in 2010, and the year after it rose again to 220.
 As of 2019, the players had a 350-hour community engagement obligation, 200 hours above what the collective bargaining agreement requires.
 The pair introduced a zero-tolerance swearing policy and instructed players to always make eye contact and acknowledge supporters, with the philosophy being: the more engaged the Wildcats were with the West Australian community, the more fans they accumulated.
-As a result, they are the most successful franchise in NBL history and one of the most competitive professional sporting teams in the world, with crowds at Perth Arena the best and unmatched in the NBL.
+As a result, they are the most successful franchise in NBL history during the 2010s.
 Marvin departed the club in 2017 while Bendat sold the club in 2021.